 These are some common issues that can occur while using the alwaysAI platform.
 If your issue is not covered here, reach out to us on our Discord support channel.
 Many of these issues can be resolved by updating the alwaysAI installation on your system, and moving to the latest edgeIQ version.

-aai app deploy: ssh: Could not resolve hostname pi@raspberrypi: Name or service not known¶
+aai app install: ssh: Could not resolve hostname pi@raspberrypi: Name or service not known¶

 Causes and Fixes¶